 The History of the CRC

-The CRC was first held in 1956 when representatives from several Toronto insurance companies met for a half day.
-The intent was to discuss reinsurance matters in their mutual interest.
+First held in 1956, the CRC Insurance Conference was a small gathering with local insurance representatives meeting for half a day to discuss reinsurance matters.
 At that time, companies were involved in reciprocal risk-sharing arrangements in order to facilitate placement of large face amount policies.
-The purpose of their meeting was to discuss how to expedite these transactions.
+The purpose of the meeting was to expedite these transactions.

 From that simple beginning, the CRC has evolved to a full day conference format which now regularly attracts over 500 attendees from the insurance, reinsurance, and retrocession industries in Canada, the U.S., and abroad.
 Approximately 70% of the attendees are from Canada, 25% from the U.S., and 5% are international.

-An important role of the CRC executive committee had been to sponsor the preparation of the Canadian Reinsurance Guidelines.
-First issued in 1984, they provide an industry standard of practice which is relied upon by insurers and reinsurers across Canada and which is the envy of reinsurers world-wide.
+Canadian Reinsurance Guidelines:One of the roles of the CRC executive committee had been to sponsor the preparation of the Canadian Reinsurance Guidelines.
+First issued in 1984, they provide an industry standard of practice which is relied upon by insurers and reinsurers across Canada.
 Many companies use the guidelines as a basis for preparing minor changes to their reinsurance treaties.
 In situations where a treaty is not in place, or it is silent on a particular topic, the guidelines are looked to by both parties to determine the terms of their relationship.
 In 2006 the responsibility for maintaining and updating the guidelines was moved to the CLHIA.